Program Structure and Course Credits

 Passports and Visas

-You must confirm that your passport is valid through March 2016.
+You must confirm that your passport is valid through June 2019.
 All students participating on the Venice Study Group will be required to obtain a long-stay student visa.
 With participation on this study group comes the responsibility of understanding and complying with the Italian government’s visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop Hall, to learn as much as you can about the regulations.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs and International Student Services, 101 McGregory Hall to learn as much as you can about the regulations.
 For some students there are significant visa requirements to be met that take time, advance planning, and incur extra costs.

-Venice Study Group Dates: late August - late December 2015.
-The calendar includes two vacation breaks.
+Venice Study Group Dates: 1 September - late December 2018.

 For more information, please contact Professor Monica Facchini (315-228-7048), 208 Lawrence Hall or by e-mail at email@example.com